This is what EVERYONE in the UK should now be doing.

 - There is no limit on the amount of time people can spend outside.

-- Up to nine people who do not share a household can meet outdoors while maintaining social distancing.
+- Up to 6 people from two households can meet up outdoors while maintaining social distancing (2m metres)

 You should cover coughs and sneezes with a tissue, then throw the tissue in the bin.
 Clean and disinfect frequently touched objects and surfaces in your home, wash your hands often with soap and water or an alcohol-based sanitiser and avoid touching your eyes, nose and mouth.